ghostdogpr/caliban/vuepress/docs/docs/schema.md

 ##Schema migration

-Caliban can automatically generate a scala schema out of a GraphQL schema provided as a json file for easier and faster development.
+Caliban can automatically generate Scala code out of a GraphQL schema provided as a json file for easier and faster development.

 In order to use this feature add the caliban sbt plugin to your project.